 How to Help Your Air Conditioner Run More Efficiently

-As the warmer months draw near, you may wonder how to keep your home cool and comfortable without sending your electricity bills through the roof.
-The secret lies in using your air conditioner more effectively.
-Follow these 12 simple tips and tactics to keep your AC in optimal condition, reduce energy consumption and save money.
+As the hotter months draw near, you may wonder how to keep your home cool and comfortable without your energy costs soaring.
+The secret lies in using your air conditioning unit more efficiently.
+Follow these 12 simple tips and tactics to keep your HVAC system in optimal condition, minimize energy consumption and save money.

 1. Leave the Thermostat Alone

-Repeatedly adjusting the thermostat makes your AC work harder, increasing energy consumption and causing excessive wear and tear.
-To boost efficiency, set the temperature at a comfortable level—preferably around 78 degrees F (25 degrees C)—when you’re home.
-After that, refrain from touching it.
-If you get overheated, take off a layer of clothing, spray water on your skin or turn on a fan to cool off without changing the temperature.
+Frequently altering the thermostat makes your air conditioner work harder, increasing energy consumption and causing excessive wear and tear.
+To boost efficiency, set the temperature at a comfortable level—preferably around 78 degrees F (25 degrees C)—when you’re inside the residence.
+Next, refrain from touching it.
+If you get too warm, take off} a layer of clothing, spray water on your skin or turn on a fan to cool off without lowering the temperature.

 2. Set the Temperature Back When You’re Away

-For maximum savings, set the temperature 7-10 degrees above your usual setting for at least eight hours per day.
-To help you “set it and forget it,” it might be a good idea to consider setting up a programmable thermostat.
-This easy upgrade allows you to set temperatures based on your daily routines, automatically adjusting the temperature to create a comfortable home when you’re there and not wasting energy when you’re out.
+For the most savings, set the temperature 7-10 degrees higher than your usual setting for at least eight hours per day.
+To help you “set it and forget it,” think about installing a programmable thermostat.
+This simple upgrade allows you to program temperatures based on your daily routines, automatically adjusting the temperature to create a comfortable home when you’re there and conserving energy when you’re not home.

 3. Keep the Curtains Closed

-Solar heat gain from direct sunlight forces your air conditioner to work harder than it normally would.
-To decrease heat gain, close the curtains over your south- and west-facing windows when the temperature is the hottest.
-Window coverings with light-colored backings are the most effective at reflecting sunlight.
+Solar heat gain from direct sunlight forces your cooling system to work more than it has to.
+To minimize heat gain, close the curtains over your south- and west-facing windows when the temperature is the hottest.
+Window coverings with light-colored backings work the best at reflecting the sun’s rays.

 4. Keep the Vents Open

-Obstructed or closed air vents throw off your air conditioning system’s supply/return air balance, decreasing efficiency and upping operating expenses.
-To stop this, always keep at least 80 percent of your supply registers open and make certain no return vents are obstructed by curtains, furniture or rugs.
+Obstructed or closed air vents throw off your HVAC system’s supply/return air balance, decreasing efficiency and raising operating expenses.
+To avoid this, keep at least 80 percent of your supply registers open and make certain no return vents are blocked by curtains, furniture or rugs.

 5. Create Airflow with Fans

-Utilizing fans in combination with your HVAC system circulates cool air more efficiently, making your home feel more comfortable while barely increasing energy consumption.
-Ceiling fans, in particular, create a wind chill effect that makes the room feel about 4 degrees cooler, permitting you to set the temperature higher without losing comfort.
+Using fans in combination with your air conditioning system circulates cool air more, making your home feel more comfortable while slightly increasing energy consumption.
+Ceiling fans, specifically, create a wind chill effect that makes the room feel about 4 degrees cooler, enabling you to set the temperature higher without losing comfort.

 6. Get Rid of Hot and Humid Air

-Cooking and showering create heat and moisture.
-Run your kitchen and bathroom exhaust fans during these activities to reduce your home’s cooling load.
-Also, verify your clothes dryer vents to the outdoors to prevent hot, humid air from releasing into your home.
+Cooking and showering generate heat and humidity.
+Run your kitchen and bathroom exhaust fans during these activities to decrease your home’s cooling burden.
+Also, ensure that your clothes dryer vents to the outdoors to stop hot, humid air from releasing into your house.

 7. Use a Dehumidifier

-Significant humidity levels results in your home feeling cool but clammy, tempting you to turn down the temperature.
-A dehumidifier takes away unwanted moisture, making your home feel cooler and more comfortable while consuming much less electricity than running the air conditioner.
+High humidity levels cause your home to feel cool but clammy, tempting you to lower the temperature.
+A dehumidifier takes away excessive moisture, making your home feel cooler and more comfortable while consuming substantially less electricity than operating the air conditioner.

 8. Install Your Outdoor AC Unit in the Shade

-The outdoor unit’s location influences its operation dramatically.
-Installing it on your home’s north or east side shelters it during the hottest part of the day for more effective heat transfer.
-If the unit gets direct sunlight at the hottest time of the day, consider planting a tree or installing a screen to shade it.
-Just make sure that any plant or structure you add doesn’t impede airflow.
+The outdoor unit’s location affects its effectiveness significantly.
+Installing it on your home’s north or east side shades the equipment from the afternoon heat for more effective heat transfer.
+If the unit gets direct sunlight at the hottest time of the day, consider planting a tree or getting a screen to shade it.
+Just be sure that any plant or structure you add doesn’t hamper airflow.

 9. Save Your Chores for the Evening

-Cooking, laundry and dishwashing create indoor heat gain, making your air conditioner work harder.
-Conducting energy-using activities like these later in the day when temperatures cool down reduces the cooling load during the hottest part of the day and saves energy.
+Cooking, laundry and dishwashing create indoor heat gain, making your AC work harder.
+Completing these tasks later in the day when temperatures aren’t as high reduces the cooling load during the hottest hours of the day and saves energy.

 10. Replace the Air Filter

-A dirty filter limits airflow and increases energy consumption, so switch it out regularly to promote optimal performance.
-The majority of basic filters should be replaced every 30 to 90 days, but its best to follow the manufacturer’s recommendations for the correct replacement schedule for your product.
+A filthy filter blocks airflow and increases energy consumption, so be sure to exchange it regularly to promote superior performance.
+Most basic filters should be replaced every 30 to 90 days, but consult the manufacturer’s recommendations for the ideal replacement schedule for your product.

 11. Seal and Insulate the Ductwork

-Leaky, uninsulated ducts squander significant amounts of energy, especially if they run through unconditioned spaces such as the attic, crawl space or garage.
-Sealing and insulating your ductwork maintains system efficiency and brings down energy costs.
+Leaky, uninsulated ducts squander significant amounts of energy, especially if they run through unconditioned areas like the attic, crawl space or garage.
+Sealing and insulating your ductwork increases system efficiency and reduces energy expenses.

 12. Schedule Preventative AC Maintenance

-Regular tune-ups are essential to keep your AC running properly.
-Hire an accredited specialist to inspect, clean and service your system every spring.
-This precautionary measure extends your HVAC system's life span, reduces energy consumption, and allows the technician to find and fix potential issues before they become costly problems.
+Regular tune-ups are crucial to keep your AC running efficiently.
+Use an accredited professional to inspect, clean and service your system every spring.
+This proactive measure extends your AC’s life span, reduces energy consumption, and allows the technician to find and fix potential issues before they become expensive problems.

-At Strand Brothers Service Experts, we pride ourselves on offering comprehensive AC services, such as installation, maintenance, repair and replacement in Austin.
-Our customers choose us again and again for our unmatched know-how and commitment to customer satisfaction.
+At Service Experts Heating, Air Conditioning & Plumbing we pride ourselves on offering extensive AC services, including installation, maintenance, repair and replacement in the U.S..
+Our customers choose us again and again for our unparalleled knowledge and devotion to customer satisfaction.
 In fact, we offer a 100 percent satisfaction guarantee on every service we provide!
-Work with our friendly staff to keep your home cool, comfortable and energy efficient this summer.
+Let our team help keep your home cool, comfortable and energy efficient this summer.